 How To Do It

-- Set a bench to a 30-45 degree angle, and lie chest down on the bench, with your upper chest hanging off the end of the bench.
+- Set the bench to a 30-45 degree angle, and lie chest down on the bench, with your upper chest hanging off the end of the bench.

-- With dumbbells in your hands, straighten your arms back behind you, making sure your elbows are in line with your torso.
+- With dumbbells in your hands, straighten your arms back behind you, ensuring your elbows are in line with your torso.

-- Bend the elbows to slowly lower the weights back to around a 45 degree angle at the biceps, but make sure your elbows do not lower from being in line with the torso.
+- Bend the elbows to slowly lower the weights back to around a 45-degree angle at the biceps, but ensure your elbows do not lower from being in line with the torso.

 Pro Tip: Keeping your elbows in line with your torso as you bend and extend at the elbow will help you recruit your triceps more effectively.